-Over the last few weeks of 2020 it seems everything about life has changed.
+During 2020 it seems everything about life has changed.
 But there are some things that do remain just the same as they always have been, and one of those things is that everyday, around the world, hundreds of thousand of babies and new mothers are born.
 Despite the huge changes to our everyday lives, life does go on.
-What I’ve noticed in my inbox over the last few weeks is that expectant and new families are feeling confused, helpless and filled with fear.
+What I’ve noticed in my inbox over the last few months is that expectant and new families are feeling confused, helpless and filled with fear.
 At a time that can be anxiety creating even under usual circumstances, the Covid-19 outbreak has meant that support and services for expectant and new families are in a constant state of flux and families are struggling to keep up.
 Health trusts and third party services are releasing new guidelines and protocols on what seems like a daily basis, whilst they try and work out how their service can adapt to the changes being bought about.
 On the one hand they need to keep their service going – babies aren’t waiting for this to be over!
 But they also need to find balance between providing an essential service and keeping mothers, babies and themselves, colleagues and their families healthy.
 With the pace at which this is all happening, it’s no wonder that families are feeling worried and uncertain about their birth and early parenting life.

 In every corner of the earth right now, humans are feeling affected by this virus – if not in a physical sense, then absolutely a mindful one.
 Our news stories are full of analysis of deaths rates and hospitalisations.
 Fear-based language fills our screens, radio waves, newspapers and daily conversations.
 Certainly, in Westernised societies, most of us have not experienced living in a society-wide emergency situation like this.
 It’s unsurprising that we are feeling this mentally and physically.
 Stress, anxiety, overwhelm and fear are all words that people are using to tell me how they feel.
 They feel scared that the peri-natal support and services that they took for granted are no longer available.
 They’re worried that they don’t know how to access help after their baby is born.
 They are feeling anxious about going into hospital and perhaps not having their birth partner there or being able to have the birth that they had planned for.